ishu3101/gist-it/README.md

 ## Gist It

-A Chrome Extension that lets you easily embed files from a github repository like a gist from a context menu.
+A Chrome Extension that lets you easily embed files from a github repository into any webpage just like a gist from a context menu.

 ## Download